SoumyeSharma04/Object-Detection/README.md

 ` python webapp.py --port 5000`

 then visit http://localhost:5000/ in your browser:
-Now, Upload demoimg.jpg to see the processed image
+Now, Upload demoimg.jpeg to see the processed image